 There will always be many options to choose from but the only one that's usually just right for you.
 Here are a few questions to consider.
 Often you will have to take all four into consideration when making this decision

 - What cake flavor do I want?

-- Where is the cake going to be displayed - inside vs outside?
-The inside allows you to use perishable fillings while outside depends on the weather.
+- The inside allows you to use perishable fillings while outside depends on the weather.

-- What is the weather at the time the cake is going to be displayed?
-Is it cold winter or hot humid summer.
+- What is the weather at the time of the event?
+Is it cold winter or hot humid summer?
 Hot summers need more caution with perishable frostings.

 - How far does the cake have to travel? long travels in cold weather are not an issue if you pack things well.
 Hot summers can be a nightmare, so carry ice packs.